Orckestra/orc-shared/README.md

 Creates an array of three action types, based on `name`.
 The action types will be `<name>_REQUEST`, dispatched at the start of the request, `<name>_SUCCESS`, dispatched at successful conclusion of the request, and `<name>_FAILURE`, which is dispatched in case of error.

-### `changeLocale(locale)`

-Generates an action that will cause the locale to be switched to the given tag.
-See also `localeFactory` under reducers.

-`locale`: An IETF language tag, e.g. 'en', 'fr-CA'.

 ## Components

 ### AppFrame